Add historical imagery to a map

 Note:

-In most cases, it is recommended that you use Save, as described above.
-The advantages of that method are that very little data is required to apply the georeferencing, and that it does not change the original image.
+In most cases, it is recommended that you use Save.
+The advantages of this method are that very little data is required to apply the georeferencing and it does not change the original image.

 Save as New (instead of Save) creates a new image that is permanently transformed.
 Instead of just recording the transformation parameters, it will resample the image.
-This permanent transformation can be useful in some cases, but this will require more disk space to store the new image, and you can't undo it.
-You can learn more about this in Overview of georeferencing.
+This permanent transformation can be useful in some cases, but requires more disk space to store the new image and can't be undone.
+You can learn more in Overview of georeferencing.

 The georeferencing process is now completed.